Robert076/Medii-Proiectare-Programare/README.md

+# My MPP Project
-Run this with npx expo start.
+Run this with '''npx run ios'''.